pyro2927/PlexCloud/README.md

 ## Why?

 On December 15th, Plex announced [they would no longer be supporting Amazon Cloud Drive](https://www.plex.tv/blog/book-plex-volume-3-plex-cloud/) due to technical limitations.
-This project aims to use different techniques to overcome those hurdles, as well as improving upon it by encrypting the data stored.
+This project aims to use different techniques to overcome those hurdles, as well as improving upon it by encrypting the data stored (Soon :tm:).

 ## Requirements